designstem/projects/algorithms/index.md

 &nbsp;

 You might think that probably they use very expensive supercomputers plus knowledge of wizardry to make such stuff.
+<br
-However, with basic knowledge of coding we can demonstrate that ***even quite simple sets of rules can create quite interesting results***.
+However, with basic knowledge of coding we can demonstrate that ***even simple sets of rules can create quite interesting results***.

 -